navix-website/navix-website.github.io/README.md

 **Members:** Hrutvik Palutla, Roger Peng, Monish Mehta *from Ranchview High School, Irving, Texas*

 Website for the Navix Space Tourism Company: ***https://navix-website.github.io***

+For COPYRIGHT INFO regarding the images used in the website, please refer to the copyright.txt file.